Jailed over a tweet: The harshest sentences people got for social media posts

 Facing Prison for Sharing Internet Memes

-In the past decade or so, hundreds of people have been arrested, fined, and handed jail terms in Russia over posting online content that mocks or criticises the government, the Russian Orthodox Church, or even a group of people.
-According to the Russian human rights group Agora, authorities opened 411 criminal cases against Internet users in 2017, compared to 298 in 2016.
-Often, opposition activists are being targeted but there are also multiple prosecutions against regular social media users who simply share their opinions on the web.
+In the past decade or so, hundreds of people have been arrested, fined, and handed jail terms in Russia for posting online content that mocks or criticises the government, the Russian Orthodox Church, or even a group of people.
+According to the Russian human-rights group Agora, authorities opened 411 criminal cases against internet users in 2017, compared with 298 in 2016.
+Often, opposition activists are targeted, but there are also multiple prosecutions against regular social-media users who simply share their opinions on the web.

-Courts can still imprison people for up to 15 days over their social media activity alone.
-In December 2021, Pussy Riot members Masha Alekhina and Lucy Shteyn were detained and charged with “propaganda of Nazi symbols”.
-They were jailed for 15 days for sharing “extremist” content.
-Alekhina posted an image of Belarusian president and Putin’s ally Aleksandr Lukashenko surrounded by swastikas.
-Members of the art collective have been in and out of prison over their political activism multiple times over the years.
+Courts can still imprison people for up to 15 days over their social-media activity alone.
+In December 2021, Pussy Riot members Masha Alekhina and Lucy Shteyn were detained and charged with ‘propaganda of Nazi symbols’.
+They were jailed for 15 days for sharing ‘extremist’ content.
+Alekhina had posted an image of Belarusian President and Putin’s ally Aleksandr Lukashenko surrounded by swastikas.
+Members of the art collective have been in and out of prison multiple times over the years because of their political activism.

-On August 17, 2022, journalist Yelena Shukayeva was jailed for 14 days for reposting opposition leader Aleksei Navalny’s investigative materials online.
-Navalny is currently in maximum security prison with new charges of extremism brought against him in May.
+On 17 August 2022, journalist Yelena Shukayeva was jailed for 14 days for reposting opposition leader Aleksei Navalny’s investigative materials online.
+Navalny is currently in a maximum-security prison, with new charges of extremism brought against him in May.

 Social Media Activity Sends a Russian to a Penal Colony

-43-year-old Vladimir Timoshenko was sentenced to two years in a penal colony back in 2017 for writing a post on VKontakte.
-The post “contained text of humiliating and insulting nature towards high placed officials” according to a statement by the Saint Petersburg court.
-In his message to his friends, Timoshenko apparently called for an uprising against an “unpopular regime”.
-He posted this while serving a 6-year prison sentence but the court did not clarify what were his previous crimes and conviction.
+Forty-three-year-old Vladimir Timoshenko was sentenced to two years in a penal colony in 2017 for writing a post on VKontakte.
+The post ‘contained text of a humiliating and insulting nature towards high-placed officials’, according to a statement by the Saint Petersburg court.
+In his message to friends, Timoshenko apparently called for an uprising against an ‘unpopular regime’.
+He posted this while serving a six-year prison sentence, but the court did not clarify what his previous crimes and conviction were.

 Hefty Fines and Jail Time for Insults and Swear Words

-In March 2019, Laleh Shahravesh, a 55-year-old Brit from London was arrested upon arrival in Dubai over a Facebook post she had written 3 years prior.
-Back then, she was in London and, after unexpectedly receiving divorce papers in the mail, the woman learned her ex-husband had remarried in Dubai.
-She left a few angry, insulting sentences on his Facebook page, including “You left me for this horse”.
+In March 2019, Laleh Shahravesh, a 55-year-old Brit from London, was arrested upon arrival in Dubai over a Facebook post she had written three years earlier.
+Back then, she was in London and, after unexpectedly receiving divorce papers in the post, learned her ex-husband had remarried in Dubai.
+She left a few angry, insulting sentences on his Facebook page, including ‘You left me for this horse.’

 Three years later, Shahravesh and her daughter arrived in the emirate for her ex-husband’s funeral.
-They were detained for 12 hours and after that, authorities seized her passport and sent her to jail.
-Charged with insulting another person on the Internet, the woman faced up to 2 years in prison and a fine of up to AED260,000 (US$70,785).
+They were detained for 12 hours, and afterwards authorities seized her passport and sent her to jail.
+Charged with insulting another person on the internet, the woman faced up to two years in prison and a fine of up to AED260,000 (US$70,785).
 Eventually, she was released after 33 days in jail and was ordered to pay a fine of AED2,700.
-Under UAE’s new controversial cyber crime laws, you can go to jail for posting an insult, a swear word, or simply anything that would make someone feel offended.

 34 Years in Prison for Twitter Posts

-In August 2022, authorities in Saudi Arabia handed a record 34-year jail sentence over critical, yet peaceful Tweets.
-Salma al-Shehab, a Saudi national, who has been living and studying in Leeds for several years, was arrested back in January 2021 when she returned home to the kingdom for a holiday.
-She was charged with using an Internet website to “cause public unrest and destabilise civil and national security”.
-She was also following, retweeting, and supporting political dissidents and activists, according to the kingdom’s special terrorist court which handed the unprecedented sentence.
+In August 2022, authorities in Saudi Arabia handed down a record 34-year jail sentence over critical yet peaceful tweets.
+Salma al-Shehab, a Saudi national who had been living and studying in Leeds for several years, was arrested in January 2021 when she returned home to the Kingdom for a holiday.
+She was charged with using a website to ‘cause public unrest and destabilise civil and national security’.
+She was also accused of following, retweeting, and supporting political dissidents and activists, according to the Kingdom’s special terrorism court, which delivered the unprecedented sentence.

-Initially, Al-Shehab received 6 years in prison but a public prosecutor asked the court to consider the additional crimes of retweeting posts about dissidents and women’s rights.
+Initially, al-Shehab received six years in prison, but a public prosecutor asked the court to consider the additional ‘crimes’ of retweeting posts about dissidents and women’s rights.
 Along with the severe prison term, she received a 34-year travel ban starting from the day of her release.

 Arrest over Immoral TikTok Stream

 Another woman was recently detained in Saudi Arabia over her activity on social media.
-Popular Egyptian TikToker Tala Safwan, who has nearly 5 million followers on the platform, was arrested in Riyadh, Saudi Arabia, where she lives according to publications in Western media outlets.
+Popular Egyptian TikToker Tala Safwan, who has nearly five million followers on the platform, was reportedly arrested in Riyadh, Saudi Arabia, where she lives, according to Western media outlets.
 There is no official information regarding her alleged arrest or any charges brought against her.

-Police in the kingdom, however, announced on July 25 that it had arrested an unnamed resident who broadcasted “sexual content that could have a negative impact on public morality”.
-It also tweeted a blurred video resembling Safwan’s original TikTok stream, prompting many to assume the person in question was, indeed, Tala Safwan.
-It is unclear whether and when she would be charged but she could face a serious prison term for her “suggestive” and “homosexual” content.
-Homosexuality is banned in Saudi Arabia and the penalties under Sharia Law vary, with fines and deportation being the least severe options.
-The rest include beatings, torture, vigilante executions, chemical castrations, imprisonment up to life, public whipping, and capital punishment.
+Police in the Kingdom, however, announced on 25 July that it had arrested an unnamed resident who had broadcast ‘sexual content that could have a negative impact on public morality’.
+It also tweeted a blurred video resembling Safwan’s original TikTok stream, prompting many to assume the person in question was indeed Tala Safwan.
+It is unclear whether or when she will be charged, but she could face a serious prison term for her ‘suggestive’ and ‘homosexual’ content.
+Homosexuality is banned in Saudi Arabia, and the penalties under Sharia Law vary, with fines and deportation being the least severe options.
+Other penalties include beatings, torture, vigilante executions, chemical castration, imprisonment for life, public whipping, and capital punishment.

-On August 30, the rights group Democracy for the Arab World Now (DAWN) reported that yet another woman had been sentenced in Saudi Arabia.
-Nourah bint Saeed al-Qahtani, a Saudi national, received 45 years in prison for “using the Internet to tear the social fabric” and “violating public order by using social media”, court documents obtained by DAWN reveal.
-There are still no details on the case and the identity of al-Qahtani but the activists explain that there is no evidence of violence or criminal activity in the documents.
+On 30 August, the rights group Democracy for the Arab World Now (DAWN) reported that yet another woman had been sentenced in Saudi Arabia.
+Nourah bint Saeed al-Qahtani, a Saudi national, received 45 years in prison for ‘using the Internet to tear the social fabric’ and ‘violating public order by using social media’, court documents obtained by DAWN reveal.
+There are still no details on the case or the identity of al-Qahtani, but activists say the documents contain no evidence of violence or criminal activity.

-What we know so far is that the woman has been handed a 45-year prison term for her peaceful Twitter posts in which she criticized authorities in the Kingdom.
-She was sentenced under the Counter-Terrorism Law and Anti-Cyber Crime Law for “breaking the social fabric in the Kingdom” and for “producing, and storing of materials impinging on public order and religious values.”
+What we know so far is that the woman has been handed a 45-year prison term for peaceful Twitter posts in which she criticised authorities in the Kingdom.
+She was sentenced under the Counter-Terrorism Law and Anti-Cybercrime Law for ‘breaking the social fabric of the Kingdom’ and for ‘producing and storing materials impinging on public order and religious values’.

 1 Year in Prison for Insulting Royalty